-- The sharpness function may differ by device models. - The device supports sharpness function only in Mono or YUV pixel format.
+- The sharpness function may differ by device models. - Regarding the color device in Bayer pixel format, you need to enable Super Bayer Enable first before using sharpness function.

 The device supports sharpness function that can adjust the sharpness level of the image edge, You can set sharpness as shown below.